 Fried spinach pakoras

-The crispy fried delicacy, these were made of what seemed to be batter and, well, spinach.
-Flavourful and a bit spicy, not even as heavy as it looks.
+The crispy, fried delicacy, are made of what seems to be batter and, well, spinach.
+Flavourful and a bit spicy, they are not as heavy as they look.
 Perfect!

 Samosas

-So!
-My dining buddy this time was my roomie Alan, and since he had never had Indian food before, I had to order the infamous Indian samosas as the app.
-Of course, it is pretty tough to mess up a samosa, especially when the place you walk into smells like Indian curries + Bollywood movies are playing on a big screen HD tv.
-Then, I just knew they would be fantastic (and they were):
+My dining buddy this time was my roomie Alan, and since he had never had Indian food before, I had to order the famous Indian samosas as the app.
+Of course, it is pretty tough to mess up a samosa, especially when the place you walk into plays nothing but Bollywood movies on a big screen.
+Then, I just knew they would be fantastic:

 Indian food: Samosas (photo: lifesambrosia.com)